python-bites/introduction-python-basics/README.md

-# introduction-python-basics
+# Introduction to Python: The Basics
-Introduction to Python: The Basics
+Here you can find out about the basic building blocks of Python.

 [![Shield.io](https://img.shields.io/badge/link-source-blue)](https://github.com/HamPUG/meetings/tree/master/2020/2020-03-09/ldo)